 Remember that company culture is a collection of your values, working practices, and behaviors.
 Your shared culture has an impact on every part of your organization and the benefits of improving your team culture will be felt at every level.

 Here are some of the benefits of a good company culture:

 - Improved motivation

 - A happier, more engaged team

 - Supportive working environment

 Improving the way your team works together and understands one another isn’t as hard as you might think.
-Improving your team culture is something you can start doing immediately, in ways both big and small.
+Creating a great comapny culture is something you can start doing immediately, in ways both big and small.
 What’s important is that you understand what you are trying to achieve and involve your entire team in the process.

 Remember that team culture isn’t about giving everyone bean bag chairs, having a happy hour, and calling it a day.
 Thoughtful projects, discussions, and incremental changes to working practices are all part of making a great team culture, though they can take time to have an impact.